 An electronic energy meter with communication via DLMS can be configured to send Push messages.

-Usually a meter acts as a server.
+Usually, a meter acts as a server.
 Means, the client (AMI system or the data concentrator) sends a data request and the meter answers.

-The speed for forwarding the Push informations depends on the handling speed of your access point.
+The speed for forwarding the Push information depends on the handling speed of your access point.
 As there can be thousands of meters behind one access point, you can calculate the efficiency by yourself.

 So, what is the practical use?